PlayAINetwork/PlayAI-Node-Client/local/register_model.md

 ### Model Register/ Deregister/ Prediction requests

+### What is there to test in this
+1. Verify that list model api return emtry at the launch of service
+2. Verify that list model api does not return empty post registering a model from signed URL
+3. Verify that prediction call to the `model_name` and data is able go get the inference results

+### Setup steps
 1. `./exec/flask_client.py` file have class `FlaskCustomClient` that have methods to register model, list_models, running prediction from different url from flask app
 2. To understand more about how to register a model first launch the container